cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 In the beginning we instantiate the class `App` which stands for an instance of our application running in the cloud.

-Next, we create a new `WebServer`, by passing in the stack it belongs to (`app.production`) and a unique identifier (`"web"`).
+Next, we create a new `WebService`, by passing in the stack it belongs to (`app.production`) and a unique identifier (`"web"`).
 Additionally, we pass a Dockerfile and a port so our web server knows what to run.